bensheldon/island94-jekyll/_posts/2022-11-16-environment-at-work.md

 Will Larson writes about this idea of a ["Values Oasis"](https://lethain.com/values-oasis/):

-> A few years ago, I heard an apocryphal story about Sheryl Sandberg’s departure from Google to Facebook.
-In the story she apologizes to her team at Google because she’d sheltered them too much from Google’s politics and hadn’t prepared them to succeed once she stopped running interference.
+> A few years ago, I heard an apocryphal story about Sheryl Sandberg's departure from Google to Facebook.
+In the story she apologizes to her team at Google because she'd sheltered them too much from Google's politics and hadn't prepared them to succeed once she stopped running interference.
 The story ends with her entire team struggling and eventually leaving after her departure.
-I don’t know if the story is true, but it’s an excellent summary of the Values Oasis trap, where a leader uses their personal capital to create a non-conforming environment within an wider organization.
+I don't know if the story is true, but it's an excellent summary of the Values Oasis trap, where a leader uses their personal capital to create a non-conforming environment within an wider organization.

 ## Garden

 The relationship between people and environment is a problematic metaphor.

-I was a member of the Boston Pubic Garden’s Rose Brigade for number of years, taking care of the roses.
+I was a member of the Boston Pubic Garden's Rose Brigade for number of years, taking care of the roses.
 The Boston Public Garden's style is Western, specimen, ornamental: large, well-spaced bushes with well-defined blooms.
-They’re gorgeous.
+They're gorgeous.
 And.

 There's a lot of waste.
 Trimming, dead-heading, opening up, clearing leaf drops.
 A lot of waste.